Make the World Go Away: Foreign-language versions

 In Italy there were two local versions: the first, with the title Resta solo come sei (Stay as just the way you are), with the Italian lyrics written by Leo Chiosso, was recorded in 1964 by Iva Zanicchi; the second, with the title Qualche cosa tra noi (Something between us), adapted and arranged by Maestro Giancarlo Chiaramello, was recorded in the late 1967 by the Japanese singer Yoko Kishi.

 Use in television and film

+The song is featured in AMAZON's Fallout TV series, specifically in Season 2 - Episode 1, "The Innovator" (2025).
+It plays during a poignant pre-war flashback where Cooper Howard (The Ghoul) attempts to drive away with his daughter, Janey.
+The song provides a somber, emotional contrast to the impending nuclear devastation, highlighting themes of personal loss.

 The song appears twice in the 2015 British gangster film Legend (based on the story of London's Kray twins); once as a 'live' performance in cabaret by Welsh singer Duffy, portraying Timi Yuro, in a nightclub scene, and then again when the original Timi Yuro single version is played over the film's closing credits.
 Yuro was allegedly a favorite singer of Reggie Kray and was often booked to perform at the Krays' nightclubs when she was touring Europe in the 1960s.

 The Mickey Gilley cover is featured in GTA: San Andreas’s K-Rose radio station.
 This causes an anachronism, as the cover was released in 1999 and the game takes place in 1992.